 Trusting God results in obeying His Word, living in a way that accurately represents His character and Spirit.

-Trusting God looks like removing one’s self from danger (Prov.
-27:12) and keeping one’s self in the love of God regardless of false teaching (Jude 21), and exposing the deeds of darkness (Eph.
+Trusting God looks like removing ourselves from danger (Prov.
+27:12) and keeping ourselves in the love of God regardless of false teaching (Jude 21), and exposing the deeds of darkness (Eph.
 5:11).
 We don’t do this because we don’t want to please God, but because we love God–and love for God and our neighbor creates a desire for their good.
 We want to respond to evil with good (Rom.
 12:21).
 God defines “good” as being conformed to the image of His Son, Jesus (Rom 8:28-29).
-In that case, nothing is better than exposing sin and providing an opportunity for repentance.
-Instead of trusting those who are untrustworthy, let’s walk in truth, freedom and the love of Jesus Christ.
+In that case, nothing is better than walking in truth, lovingly exposing sin and providing an opportunity for repentance.
+Instead of placing trust in those who have proven untrustworthy, let us follow Jesus—responding to evil with good, and refusing to confuse faithfulness with silence.